wookey-project/wookeypedia/sphinx/source/tataouine/newapp.rst

    * APP_NAME
    * EXTRA_LDFLAGS

-Some variables are set by the SDK (through the included Makefile.conf file):
+Some variables are set by the SDK (through the included m_config.mk file):

    * BUILD_DIR       : the build directory of the project
    * AFLAGS          : the architecture-specific compilation flags